-When you are entering a reserve keep that in mind that you need to pre-book your accomodation.
+When you are entering a reserve keep that in mind that you need to pre-book your accommodation.
 Don’t plan to set up a tent anywhere in the middle of the jungle as that might not be safe.
-You cannot wander here and there and to avoid last minute rush it’s better to go for a pre-booked hotel or resort.
-In certain National Parks in India for example the Manas National Park there are a fewer number of resorts inside the forest reserve as most of the time during the weekends it’s difficult to avail a room in case you are not prepared.
+You cannot wander here and there and to avoid last minute rush it’s better to go to a pre-booked hotel or resort.
+In certain National Parks in India, for example, the Manas National Park there are a fewer number of resorts inside the forest reserve as most of the time during the weekends it’s difficult to avail a room in case you are not prepared.

 2. Pre- Booking your Safari (Jeep safari or Elephant ride)

 Most of the National Parks and sanctuaries in India have the facility of a jeep safari or an elephant safari to enter the jungle and sometimes due to a huge rush of tourists it’s difficult to manage a safari at the last moment.
 If you are pre-booking your accommodation tell them to arrange a safari for you.
 That will save your time from standing in the queue.
 Most of the reserves have lesser number of safaris per day as too much of jeep entries inside the jungle may disturb the wildlife, thus it makes the chances for you to avail a safari low in case you are not prepared for it.